DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getactivesheet_method.md

 ### Description

-@short: returns the sheet that is currently active
+@short: Returns the sheet that is currently active

 ### Usage